LorenzoTTGT/LorenzoTT_ReaScripts/Bugs to Fix, Adds & New Features/LorenzoTT_Multi Format Mastering Render - Bugs to Fix & new features.md

 - [ ] fix render pq sheet to same foldar as audio renders/create folder if no audio has been rendered yet
 - [ ] fix desensitivize all names
 - [ ] fix metadata embedding in rendering
-- [ ] fix accants and special characters in pdf
+- [ ] fix accents and special characters in pdf

 ## NEW FEATURES TO DO
 - [ ] new UPC album code entry on main window or ddp window?